-Alternanthera Reineckii Care Guide: Tips for Growing and Maintaining this Vibrant Aquatic Plant
+Alternanthera Reineckii Care Guide: Tips for Growing and Maintaining

 Alternanthera reineckii is a very appealing long-stalked plant with the leaves which color varies from rose-red to dark-violet.
 Its shoots trailing along the water surface can be quite long.
 The plant looks great as part of various aquascapes and as a rule it is used as a focusing point.
-In its habitat Alternanthera reineckii and its dwarf form called ‘mini’ grow as a paludal plants, but under the conditions of mild climate they are grown only in tanks.
+In its habitat Alternanthera and its dwarf form called ‘mini’ grow as a paludal plants, but under the conditions of mild climate they are grown only in tanks.

 Habitat in the wild

-Alternanthera is a plant from amaranth family.
+Alternanthera is a plant from Amaranth family.
 Its name comes from Latin ‘alternans’ which means “changeable”.
 This kind numbers about 170 species of annual and plurannual herbaceous and suffruticous plants.

 They come form tropical and subtropical areas of Africa as well as from Galapagos Islands, Asia, Australia.
 Many kinds of the plant are cultivated by gardeners in their backyards, some are used as aquatic plants in ponds.

-Alternanthera reineckii comes from South Brazil and Paraguay, where it grows as a paludal plant which is well adapted to a long-term living over water.
+Alternanthera comes from South Brazil and Paraguay, where it grows as a paludal plant which is well adapted to a long-term living over water.
 This kind is the most enduring one and it is easily cultivated under water.

 For many years A. reineckii has been a perfect decoration used in natural tanks.
 In the wild this plant belongs to the species which dwell in flooded areas for a long time.
 These can be flooded fields covered with trailing stems having their top above the water.